-An analysis of the data collected by the Bureau of Labor Statistics concluded that for marketing managers, marketing specialists and market research analysts, an MBA provides a wage premium of 38 percent, meaning that workers who held a master’s in those positions were paid on average 38 percent more than their coworkers without a master’s.
+An analysis of the data collected by the Bureau of Labor Statistics concludes marketing managers, marketing specialists, and market research analysts who receive an MBA have a wage premium of 38%.
+This means that workers who have a master’s degree in those positions are paid on average 38% more than their coworkers without a master’s.

 While it takes some time to earn, there can be no doubt that an MBA will pay for itself.

-MBA programs offer even more specialties than undergraduate business programs do, often to the extent that it can be hard to find two business schools with the same list of options.
+MBA programs offer even more specialties than undergraduate business programs do.
+Therefore, it can be hard to find two business schools with the same list of options.
 There are even online MBA options.

 An MBA in Digital Marketing

-MBA programs in digital marketing are often taught by professors who perform research on online marketing techniques and developments in social media, so keeping up with the latest trends is a key part of their job.
+MBA programs in digital marketing are taught by professors who perform research about digital marketing techniques and developments in social media.
+They keep up with the latest trends and it is a key part of their job.
 Courses focus on subjects like analytics on “big data,” running integrated marketing campaigns, and cutting edge areas like cryptocurrencies, blockchains, and artificial intelligence (AI).

-Expanding your knowledge into these still developing technologies can give you just the advantage you need when competing for top positions at major companies, or provide clients with the confidence that you’re staying educated and offering them the best strategies you can.
+Expanding your knowledge into these emerging technologies can give you just the advantage you need.
+They can help you when competing for top positions at major companies.
+They provide yoi with the confidence that you’re staying educated and offering them the best strategies you can.

 But furthering your education in marketing isn’t the only option for getting ahead.